What Is Rimso-50 and how is it used?

 The active component of RIMSO-50® solution is dimethyl sulfoxide which has the empirical formula C2H6OS.
 Dimethyl sulfoxide is a clear, colorless and essentially odorless liquid which is miscible with water and most organic solvents.
 Other physical characteristics include: molecular weight 78.13, melting point 18.3° C, and a specifc gravity of 1.096.

-RIMSO-50® brand of dimethyl sulfoxide is indicated for the symptomatic relief of patients with interstitial cystitis.
-RIMSO-50® (dmso) solution has not been approved as being safe and effective for any other indication.
+RIMSO-50® (dimethyl sulfoxide) is indicated for the symptomatic relief of patients with interstitial cystitis.
+RIMSO-50® has not been approved as being safe and effective for any other indication.
 There is no clinical evidence of effectiveness of dimethyl sulfoxide in the treatment of bacterial infections of the urinary tract.

 DOSAGE AND ADMINISTRATION

-Bottles contain 50 mL of sterile and non-pyrogenic RIMSO-50® (dmso) (50% w/w dimethyl sulfoxide aqueous solution).
+Vials contain 50 mL of sterile and non-pyrogenic RIMSO-50® (50% w/w dimethyl sulfoxide aqueous solution).

 Dimethyl sulfoxide is clear and colorless.

-A garlic-like taste may be noted by the patient within a few minutes after instillation of RIMSO-50® brand of dimethyl sulfoxide.
+A garlic-like taste may be noted by the patient within a few minutes after instillation of RIMSO-50® (dimethyl sulfoxide).
 This taste may last several hours and because of the presence of metabolites, an odor on the breath and skin may remain for 72 hours.